Personal Care Attendant Program in St John’s

 The Personal Care Attendant Educational Program (2018) was developed to provide students with an opportunity to acquire knowledge and skills that can be applied in the practice setting.
-The educational curriculum is structured around four domains which include: safety; knowledge and skills development; communication and documentation; and professionalism.
-Course content is grounded in these four domains and is reflective of core competencies outlined in the Canadian Educational Standards for Personal Care Providers (2012).
+A personal care assistant has soft skills to work with the elderly, sick or persons with disabilities.
+Our educational curriculum is grounded and structured around four domains: safety, knowledge and skills development, communication and documentation, and professionalism.
+These domains reflect core competencies outlined in the Canadian Educational Standards for Personal Care Providers (2012).

-The purpose of the Personal Care Attendant Educational Program is to prepare graduates who have the knowledge and skills required to meet the necessary guidelines for prospective employment in the province of Newfoundland and Labrador.
+The Personal Care Attendant Educational Program aims to prepare graduates with the knowledge and skills required to meet the necessary guidelines for prospective employment in the province of Newfoundland and Labrador.

 Foundations of Practice 32 hours